StevenGann/stevengann.github.io/_posts/2025-08-20-Neural-Networks.md

 - $V$ (Value): What we're retrieving
 - $d_k$: Dimension of the key vectors

-This attention mechanism enables:
-- **Parallel processing**: All positions can be processed simultaneously
-- **Long-range dependencies**: Direct connections between any two positions
-- **Interpretability**: Attention weights show what the model is focusing on
+This attention mechanism brings several important advantages.
+First, it allows the model to process all positions in a sequence at the same time, rather than step-by-step, which makes things much faster and more efficient.
+It also means the model can easily capture relationships between distant parts of the input—so if the first and last words in a sentence are related, the model can connect them directly.
+Finally, because the attention weights show which parts of the input the model is focusing on, it's much easier to interpret and understand what the model is actually doing.

 ### Large Language Models (LLMs): Scaling Up